octokatt/rumsford/characters/angela_gladstone.md

 * Wheelchair Drive Van: you have a van which can be driven from a wheelchair.
 Other people can attempt to drive your van, but they are at a penalty if they have never used this type of vehicle before
 * Good Computer Equipment
-* _Enchanted Ring_: One of your favorite aunts passed down a _Ring of Mage Hand_, to assist you with your studies.
+* _Enchanted Ring_: Your great-uncle Rishi passed down a _Ring of Mage Hand_, to assist you with your studies.
 This is helpful for holding books.
 This is unhelpful for producing paradox.

 ### Background Notes